cezbloch/shaderator/README.md

 ![](http://oi67.tinypic.com/1zp6rvc.jpg)

+If you have Visual Assist X installed debugging experience may be reduced.

 # Getting started with Unit Tests

-1. Open ComputeShaderSort11\ComputeShaderSort11_2017_Win10.sln in VS 2017
+1. Open Shaderator.sln in VS 2017
 2. Build solution
 3. Set processor architecture for Unit Tests.
-In VS menu go to "Test -> Test Settings -> Default Processor Architecture" and select the platform for which you have built the solution (X86 or X640.
+In VS menu go to "Test -> Test Settings -> Default Processor Architecture" and select the platform for which you have built the solution (X86 or X64).
 4. Open Test Explorer.
 In VS menu go to "Test -> Windows -> Test Explorer"
 5. In Test Explorer right click on the Unit Test found and press "Run Selected Tests" or "Debug Selected Tests"